Chanty

 Google Hangouts vs Skype platforms (0:1)

-You can enjoy Skype on various platforms – iOS, Android, Mac, Windows, Linux as well as the web.
+You could enjoy Skype on various platforms – iOS, Android, Mac, Windows, Linux, as well as the web.
 Google Meet and Google Chat now offer standalone apps that you can install on your phone or computer.
-This makes them much more accessible for desktop use compared to the past when you had to rely on browser access.
+This made them much more accessible for desktop use compared to the past when you had to rely on browser access.
+Before its retirement in 2025, Skype had further optimized its mobile apps, providing a smoother experience with more powerful video conferencing capabilities and integration with other business tools.
+Google Chat also introduced enhanced search features and quicker response times, which significantly improved the overall user experience.

 Google Meet (Chat) vs Skype file sharing (0:1)

-In the previous Skype version you can view your files in a dropdown like this:
+In previous Skype versions, you could view your files in a dropdown like this:

 File gallery in Skype 7.59

-The new Skype version (the one with a redesign) displays them at the right panel.
+The redesigned Skype version (8.9.0.1) displayed them in the right panel.

 File gallery in Skype 8.9.0.1